 Platelet Rich Plasma (PRP) therapy, also known as autologous conditioned plasma, takes advantage of the blood’s natural healing properties to repair damaged cartilage, tendons, ligaments, muscle and bone.
 It can reduce pain, improve joint function and helps you quickly return to normal activities.

 PRP supports your body’s self-healing processes by using your own cells.
 Blood is mostly liquid (called plasma) but also contains solid component including red cells, white cells and platelets.
 The platelets are important for clotting blood but they also contain proteins called growth factors which are important in the healing of injuries.

 With a higher concentration of growth factors than typically found in blood, PRP injections support the restoration of injured tissue and inhibit painful inflammatory processes.

-This treatment is widely researched and supported in clinical papers – see our evidence section to find out more.
+This treatment is widely researched and supported in clinical papers.
+See our PRP evidence section.